Fundamentals

 Move the robot around and you should see the end-effector position updating in the console output.

-By chaning the parameter path in the req.getParameter() function you can request any parameter that is available in the parameter tree of the connected application.
+By changing the parameter path in the req.getParameter() function you can request any parameter that is available in the parameter tree of the connected application.

 Instead of requesting data in a loop, you can also subscribe to a parameter and receive updates whenever the value changes.
 This is more efficient for parameters that change frequently.
 You can subscribe to the same end-effector position parameter as follows:

-# define a callback function that will be called when new data is received
+# define a callback function that is called when new data is received

 def print_value(result):